Love Me Tender (EP): Content

 The four EP soundtrack songs were recorded at Fox's Stage One in Hollywood, at three sessions on August 24, September 4, and October 1, 1956.
-The title song was released as a single on September 28, 1956, and went to #1 on the singles chart.
+The title song was released as a single on September 14, 1956, and went to No. 1 on the singles chart.

-The music was based on the Civil War ballad "Aura Lee," with new lyrics by Ken Darby.
+The music was based on the Civil War ballad "Aura Lee", with new lyrics by Ken Darby.
 Darby, in fact, wrote all of the soundtrack songs, but credited them to his wife, Vera Matson, while Parker cut his publishing company, Hill and Range, in on the royalties by further crediting the writing to Presley as well.
 A reprise of "Love Me Tender" was recorded on October 1 and is heard at the end of the film; this short track was not released until after Presley's death.
 The sessions for these songs were the only time in the decade that Presley recorded with musicians outside his regular coterie.